Child Maltreatment - Psychological Abuse

 What is psychological abuse of a child?

 Psychological abuse occurs when someone knowingly causes mental or emotional pain, distress, or suffering to a child.
 Psychological abuse includes rejecting, insulting, threatening, humiliating, intimidating, or harassing through words or actions.
-This may also include ignoring, not speaking to the child, or isolating him from family, friends, or regular activities.
+This may also include ignoring, not speaking to the child, or isolating the child from family, friends, or regular activities.
 It is also when someone encourages, uses, or shows a child how to do something illegal.

 What increases a child's risk for psychological abuse?